Hard-to-recycle shrink wrap to be replaced with 100% recyclable cardboard packaging for multipack cans

 Move supports Coca-Cola’s Action on Packaging commitments to make 100% of their packaging recyclable or reusable by 2025

-Coca-Cola European Partners will be replacing plastic shrink wrap with cardboard for its can multipacks across Western Europe, removing approximately 4,000 tonnes of single-use plastic per year across the region.
+Coca-Cola European Partners, will be replacing plastic shrink wrap with cardboard for its can multipacks across Western Europe, removing approximately 4,000 tonnes of single-use plastic in 2020 across the region.
 This is the latest move in Coca-Cola’s commitment to tackle packaging waste and remove all unnecessary single-use plastic from its secondary packaging.

 Plastic shrink wrapping is used to keep individual products together while they are being transported and sold to customers as multipacks.
 It can be harder to recycle than some other plastics and many markets do not have collection schemes in place that allow shrink wrap to be recycled.
 As a result, much of it currently ends up in landfill or as packaging waste.